BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Experiments

-\textbf{Tasks and Setups.} We consider four typical non-prehensile skills (see Fig.~\ref{teaser}), each of which can be instantiated on different objects to complete diverse tasks.
-These include \textit{uprightting a toppled cup}, \textit{flipping over an upside-down bowl}, \textit{lifting a thin cuboid box to a standing pose}, \textit{translating a smooth ball}, \textit{reorienting a face-down basket to face-up}, etc. (see Fig.~\ref{examples}).
+We consider four typical non-prehensile skills (see illustrations in Fig.~\ref{teaser}), each of which can be instantiated on different objects to complete diverse tasks.
+These include \textit{uprightting a toppled cup}, \textit{flipping over an upside-down bowl}, \textit{lifting a thin cuboid box to a standing pose}, \textit{helping up a lying down bottle}, \textit{pushing a heavy basket}, \textit{translating a smooth ball}, \textit{reorienting a face-down basket to face-up}, etc. (see examples in Fig.~\ref{platforms} right).
 We adopt a \textbf{dual-arm setup} that eliminates the reliance on external affordances.
 This design leverages the intrinsic advantages of bimanual manipulation, including left–right hand complementarity, fixed-moving collaboration, and synchronous coordination.
-Detailed specifications of the manipulation platform, hardware components, object assets, and exact tasks covered by each skill are provided in Appendix~\ref{appdDSTS}.